gawadx1/100-days-building-ai-products/README.md

 ### Day 59 — Real-time Streaming Responses

-خلّي تطبيقك يعرض الإجابة وهي بتتكتب مثل ChatGPT.
-Server-Sent Events وWebSockets.
+Make your app display answers as they're being typed — like ChatGPT.
+Server-Sent Events and WebSockets.

 **`Streaming`**